 Apply for WSPMA Membership

-Your APMA (National), WSPMA (State), and Region VII memberships are all tied together so you are a member of all.
+Your APMA (National) and WSPMA (State Component) memberships are tied together so you are a member of both organizations.
 Applications must be downloaded from APMA and submitted to WSPMA as directed below.

 Becoming a member